KEEP YOUR TRAINING SIMPLE. AND INTENSE.

 "...it's More THAN training. you are multidimensional. so thats where our work is." -RLM

-I am a trainer in New York City working with a wide range of clients from athletes to executives to models to everyday people.
+I am a trainer in New York City working with a wide range of clients from athletes to executives to everyday people.

 BODY: My approach on training comes from a functional standpoint with a flare of athleticism and positive mindset.
 I competed as a gymnast for ten years from a toddler age and transitioned into running track at the collegiate level.
 The functional strength and conditioning I learned through sport ties into my training.

 MIND: I have my Masters Degree in Applied Psychology from New York University with a focus on Counseling for Mental Health & Wellness.
-I see three patients a week working as a therapist.
 Working with a balanced mental state is important to me and for who I work with.
-For training, there is no 'talk therapy' so don't be concerned with telling me about your vulnerabilities.
-I want you to keep a focus on a balanced mental game in order to achieve overall wellness.
+My goal is that I want you to keep a focus on a balanced mental game in order to achieve overall wellness.